Yami0Sisay/solar-challenge-week0/README.md

-# Solar Challenge Week 0 - Environment & Git Setup
+# Solar Challenge Week 0
 ## Overview

-This repository was created as part of **10 Academy’s Solar Challenge (Week 0)** to practice professional Git workflows, environment setup, and project structuring before beginning data-related tasks.
+Repo purpose: set up a reproducible Python environment, use Git properly (branches + PRs), and perform initial data profiling, cleaning, and EDA for country datasets (Benin, Togo; Sierra Leone next).

 The goal of this task is to:
-- Set up a proper **Python virtual environment**.
-- Practice **branching, committing, and merging** via **Git & GitHub**.
-- Configure a **basic CI workflow** with GitHub Actions.
-- Document the setup process for reproducibility.
+- Create a clean, version-controlled Python setup.
+- Profile datasets and report missing values and types.
+- Clean data (Z-score outlier removal, median imputation).
+- Run EDA (time series, correlations, wind/temperature relations).
+- Export cleaned CSVs locally in data/ (never committed).

 ---

-## Environment Setup Instructions
+## Task-1.
+Environment Setup

 Follow these steps to reproduce the environment exactly as configured in this project: